 It is important to test a few fruits before picking black walnuts.
 This is because they tend to abort unfinished nuts and you may be picking up aborted nuts rather than nice, fat ripe fruits.

 Autumn is the time for black walnut harvesting.
-In the tree’s native region of eastern North America, fruits drop in September until October.
+In the tree’s native region of eastern North America, fruits drop from September until October.
 Dropped hulls usually mean ripe fruits, but you should check the appearance to ensure ripeness.
-Unripe fruit is green while fully ripe fruit is yellowish verging on tan.
+The unripe fruit is green while the fully ripe fruit is yellow-ish verging on tan.

 The hulls have a potent stain, so it is advised to wear gloves when harvesting the fruit.
 The stain will leave a permanent dark brown on fingers that aren’t protected.
 Don’t bother picking up fruits that are completely black.
 These are probably too far gone and the nutmeat may be rotten.